2021 LD4 Conference on Linked Data

-Participate in the conference to learn concrete ways that linked data benefits libraries and related institutions, and discover pathways to participation in linked data.
-By bringing together a broad range of perspectives, and centering diversity, equity, inclusion, and ethics in our discussions, the conference seeks to create a community of practice for linked data in libraries.
+The conference will focus on concrete ways that linked data impacts GLAM (Galleries, Libraries, Archives, and Museums) institutions, and will share pathways that allow others to participate in linked data.
+By bringing together a broad range of perspectives, the conference seeks to create a community of practice for linked data in cultural heritage institutions.

 Xiaoli Li (University of California, Davis)